-Exams in the East Asian, South Asian, Southeast Asian, U.S., and Gender and Women's History programs are given any time during the Fall and Spring Semester, except during University recess periods.
+Exams in the East Asian, South Asian, Southeast Asian, and U.S. programs are given any time during the Fall and Spring Semester, except during University recess periods.

 Only in exceptional circumstances may preliminary examinations be scheduled outside of the faculty contract year, which coincides with the academic year.